manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   }),
   comment: [
-    Once the server is up and running, the Client requests the Login page.
-Then, thymeleaf processes the request and returns the correct context to index the correct locale.
+    Once the server is up and running, the Client requests the login page.
+Then, thymeleaf processes the request and returns the correct view its data.
 Afterwards, the User inserts their credentials.

-    Those values are passed to the DispatcherServlet which sends the message to a POST /login mapping offered by Springboot: here the message is analyzed by different filters (almost all of them are used internally by Springboot), till it reaches the AuthorizationFilter.
+    Those values are passed to DispatcherServlet which sends the message to a POST /login mapping offered by Springboot: here the message is analyzed by different filters (almost all of them are used internally by Springboot), till it reaches the AuthorizationFilter.

-    The AuthorizationFilter calls internally the UserDetailsService Bean wich is implemented by the UserService class which, inside loadUserByUsername, queries the DB to receive a user associated to that username (that's why the UserDAO is called).
+    The AuthorizationFilter calls internally the UserDetailsService Bean which is implemented by the UserService class: this class the loadUserByUsername method, which queries the DB to receive a user associated to that username (that's why the UserDAO is involved).

-    After this operation, the AuthorizationFilter filter compares the data provided by the client and by the UserDetailsService and if they are the same, the user is redirected to the home page.
+    After this operation, the AuthorizationFilter filter compares the data provided by the client and by UserDetailsService and if they are the same, the user is redirected to the home page.
 Otherwise the user is redirected to the login page.
   ],
   label_: "login-sequence-html",
   comment_next_page_: false,